-The GFF Logic Framework (see figure 1) and theory of change lays out clearly how these principles are put to work to drive country leadership for sustainable results.
+5. The GFF Logic Framework (see figure 1) and theory of change lays out clearly how these principles are put to work to drive country leadership for sustainable results.
 Based on lessons learned in more than 20 countries to date, the GFF Logic Framework identifies the inputs, activities, outputs, outcomes and impacts of GFF-supported operations and shows how they are causally linked to improvements in medium- and long-term outcomes and sustainable financing for reproductive, maternal, newborn, child and adolescent health and nutrition.
-As the GFF was designed with the intent to phase out its support by 2030, the GFF Logic Framework focuses on building critical government leadership skills and partner alignment behind national priorities.
+As the GFF was designed with the intent to phase out its support by 2030, the GFF Logic Framework focuses on building critical government leadership skills and

+2 The basic health service package is country-specific and depends on many factors such as the national disease burden, leading causes of mortality and morbidity for women, adolescents and children, and the available resource envelope.
+The package is determined through the evidence-based prioritization process that takes place during preparation of the country's Investment Case.
+If the country so chooses, the package that is prioritized through the Investment Case could include coverage for services for HIV/AIDS, malaria, tuberculosis or other specific diseases or health burdens.

+partner alignment behind national priorities.
 At its core is the development and implementation of a government-led, prioritized and costed national investment case that lays out the pathway to scaling up universal access to a basic package of RNMCAH-N services along with critical health financing and system reforms to accelerate progress toward UHC.
-The investment case prioritizes health interventions for women, children and adolescents and health system-strengthening reforms in existing national health strategies, which are often not prioritized or fully funded.
+The investment case prioritizes health interventions for women, children and adolescents and health system strengthening reforms in existing national health strategies, which are often not prioritized or fully funded.
 The GFF then supports its partner governments to align domestic and external funding behind the country's investment case priorities through facilitating multi-stakeholder country platforms.
-And by using resultscountry's investment case.
-If the country so chooses, the package prioritized through the investment case could include coverage for services for HIV/AIDS, malaria, tuberculosis or other specific diseases or health burdens.

-based approaches (such as disbursement linked indicators) and financing through government systems (leveraging World Bank IDA and IBRD operations), the GFF enables countries to implement and institutionalize reforms that improve quality of service delivery and build national data platforms, expenditure tracking systems and leadership capacity to drive accountability for results.
-Institutionalizing outputs through the government-led, GFF-supported multi-stakeholder engagement platform in each partner country helps drive local ownership, alignment and more efficient use of resources that leads to more sustainable domestic support and results as their economies grow and external assistance declines.
+And by using results-based approaches (such as disbursement linked indicators) and financing through government systems (leveraging World Bank IDA/IBRD operations), the GFF enables countries to implement and institutionalize reforms that improve quality of service delivery and build national data platforms, expenditure tracking systems and leadership capacity to drive accountability for results.
+Institutionalizing outputs through the governmentled, GFF-supported multi-stakeholder engagement platform helps drive country ownership, alignment and more efficient use of resources that leads to more sustainable domestic support and results as their economies grow and external assistance declines.
 The growing country demand for, and active engagement in, the GFF testifies to the value countries place on a process that empowers them to lead, rather than treats them as beneficiaries.